Whether you’re into camping, hiking, and fishing or spelunking, horse trails, and picnics, the state park offers outdoor adventures for everyone.

 Forestville/Mystery Cave State Park surrounds Historic Forestville.
-This park features tours of Mystery Cave, tent and camper cabin camping, horseback riding and a horse camp, hiking trails, and trout fishing.
+This park features Mystery Cave tours, tent and camper cabin camping, horseback riding and a horse camp, hiking trails, and trout fishing.

 Check into the main park office to pick up a state park pass.
 Maps for Forestville/Mystery Cave State Park can be found at the main park offices or at the Historic Forestville visitor center.

-Explore Mystery Cave, complete with stalactites, stalagmites, flowstone, beautiful underground pools, and a maze of interconnecting passages.
+Explore Mystery Cave, operated by the Minnesota Department of Natural Resources (DNR), and see stalactites, stalagmites, flowstone, beautiful underground pools, and a maze of interconnecting passages.
 Modern lighting and walkways enhance accessible tours.
+Tours are available through the DNR.

 Whether you’re staying a week or a weekend, the park offers tent camping sites, camper cabins, and a horse camp for your enjoyment.
 If you plan to spend the night, make sure to make your reservation through the Minnesota Department of Natural Resources ahead of time.